Atorable/atorable-loader/README.md

 };
 ```

 And run `webpack` via your preferred method.
-This will emit `file.png` and a `file.torrent` as a file
+This will emit `file.png` and a `file.torrent` file
 in the output directory.

 ## Options
 #### `Function`
-For use with a set build environment `NODE_ENV=development` (exterior to webpack env settings i.e. EnvironmentPlugin)
+For use with a set build environment `NODE_ENV=development` (not relevant to webpack env settings i.e. EnvironmentPlugin)

 **webpack.config.js**